d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 }
 ```

 Wow!
-That was easy wasn’t it?
+That was easy, wasn’t it?
 Now you just need to add a bit of styling and content and your blog is ready for getting visited.

 ## Fetch dynamic information from an API